Dynatrace/ef20-k8s-example/README.md

 ## Docker images

-To run SNMP in your kubernetes cluster you will need following docker containers: ActiveGate, EEC and SNMP
+To run EF2.0 in your kubernetes cluster you will need following docker containers: ActiveGate, EEC and Datasources

 ### ActiveGate